-Due to the recent financial impact on the economy many debtors have fallen behind on their vehicles and other means of transportation.
-In Florida a creditor will likely begin attempting to repossess your vehicle if you are more than one month behind schedule.
-The filing of a bankruptcy can help prevent repossession or it can help prevent a lawsuit after a repossession has taken place.
+Due to the recent financial impact on the economy, many debtors have fallen behind on their vehicles and other means of transportation.
+In Florida, a creditor will likely begin attempting to repossess your vehicle if you are more than one month behind schedule.
+The filing of a bankruptcy can help prevent repossession or it can help prevent a lawsuit after repossession has taken place.
 Here are the common questions regarding bankruptcy and repossession:

 How will a Creditor attempt to Collect after a Vehicle has been Repossessed?